-John and Martha King´s use of technology and clear, simple, and fun teaching have made aviation knowledge more accessible to hundreds of thousands of pilots and maintenance technicians.
+John and Martha King´s use of technology and clear, simple, and fun teaching have made aviation knowledge more accessible to pilots throughout the world.

 After a dismal failure in a business for which they did not have a passion, John and Martha King

 decided to relax and indulge their love of flying for a while.
 In the early 1970s, they began teaching flying